CallumBoase/plasmic-codegen-into-html-with-vite/README.md

 Basic setup:
 1. Clone this repo
+2. Update the package name in `package.json` to whatever you want
-2. Run `npm install`
+3. Run `npm install` to install dependencies
-3. Run `npm run build`
+4. Run `npm run build` to build the project for the first time, using example components already defined
-4. Open `./test.html` in your browser (using VS code live server or directly from the file system).
-You should see a page with a black "Hello" `<h1>` tag and then smaller pink text "Hello Peter" below it.
+5. Open `./test.html` in your browser (using VS code live server or directly from the file system).
+You should see a page with a black "Hello" `<h2>` tag and then smaller pink text "Hello Peter" below it.
+This means that the basic setup is working and bundling react components for rendering in plain HTML pages.

-Configuring Plasmic
+Configuring Plasmic:
+1. Create a new Plasmic project
+2.